dumbomir/react-app/packages/react-scripts/README.md

-# react-scripts
+# react-app-tools

-This package includes scripts and configuration used by [Create React App](https://github.com/facebookincubator/create-react-app).<br>
+This package includes scripts and configuration used by [React App SDK](https://github.com/kriasoft/react-app).<br>
 Please refer to its documentation:

 * [Getting Started](https://github.com/facebookincubator/create-react-app/blob/master/README.md#getting-started) – How to create a new app.